MNZaidan/scrcpy-automation/README.md

 - Quick-launch preset
 - Last used preset

-This file is automatically created in the script's directory on first run if it doesn't exist.
+This file is automatically created in the script's directory on the first run if it doesn't exist.

 ## Troubleshooting
-Please refer to [the official scrcpy Github documentation](https://github.com/Genymobile/scrcpy) for more information on scrcpy issues.
+Refer to the [official scrcpy documentation](https://github.com/Genymobile/scrcpy) for more details on scrcpy issues.

-- **PowerShell Version**: Ensure you're using PowerShell 7 or newer to avoid compatibility issues.
+- **PowerShell Version**: Ensure you're using PowerShell 7 or later to avoid compatibility issues.
-- **scrcpy/ADB Not Found**: Verify that scrcpy and ADB are installed and added to your [system's PATH](https://windowsloop.com/how-to-add-to-windows-path/).
+- **scrcpy/ADB Not Found**: Confirm that scrcpy and ADB are installed and added to your [system's PATH](https://windowsloop.com/how-to-add-to-windows-path/).
 - **Device Not Detected**: Ensure USB debugging is enabled on your Android device and grant necessary permissions.
-- **Wireless Connection Issues**: Confirm that both devices are on the same network and [ADB connections are properly set up](https://github.com/MNZaidan/scrcpy-automation?tab=readme-ov-file#ADB-options).
+- **Wireless Connection Issues**: Verify that both devices are on the same network and [ADB connections are properly configured](https://github.com/MNZaidan/scrcpy-automation?tab=readme-ov-file#ADB-options).
 - **Recording Errors**: Ensure FFmpeg is installed and [added to PATH](https://windowsloop.com/how-to-add-to-windows-path/) if using MP4 remuxing.